alvarolorentedev/kanekotic-page/blog/why-t-shaped-developers-is-the-best-solution-for-teams.md

 ---
 In software development, we elaborate on cross-functional teams, as a good split of responsibilities to provide autonomy.
 Let's discuss the chronology of how teams haven been evolving.

 ## Specialization-Based Teams

-Not so many years ago, teams were separated by their expertise
+Not so many years ago, teams were separated by their expertise.

 ![](https://www.kanekotic.com/img/t-shapped-cross-functional-drawio-1.png)